Where can you vape in the UK & abroad? (2017) < Go Back July 20, 2015 – Posted in: E-Cigarettes

 Every airport in the UK has also banned the use of e-cigarettes except for within their designated outdoor smoking areas.
 London Heathrow used to allow vaping in a designated lounge but we asked them if that was still the case and got the reply ‘we do not allow the use of e-cigarettes in our premises’, so it looks like Heathrow’s vaping lounge is no more.

 With laws relating to e-cigarettes varying from country to country, it is always best to stay on the safe side and check whether it is legal to vape in the country you’re heading to before you even get to the airport as some people have had their e-cigarettes taken off them when going through security at their destination.
-We’ve compiled a list of some of the countries where we know that vaping and/or carrying e-cigarettes is restricted – scroll to the bottom of the page to find out more.
+We’ve compiled a list of some of the countries where we know that vaping and/or carrying e-cigarettes is restricted.
+Click through to our information post about e cigarettes on planes for more information.

 Buses and coaches

 We couldn’t find any bus or coach companies that allow vaping on board their vehicles.
 We wouldn’t be tempted to risk it either, you don’t want to be responsible for a situation like this E-Cig on Megabus causes police search and M6 closure